Ross 308: Health issues

+Breeding process

+The Ross 308 is bred selectively.
+According to Aviagen, the Ross 308 selective breeding programme involves the assessment of more than 40 characteristics, over a third of which are focused on health and welfare traits, such as strong legs, heart and lung health and overall fitness.
+Other traits include feed conversion ratio, meat yield (defined as the proportion of edible meat), meat quality (specifically reduced genetic propensity for breast myopathies), and reproductive fitness.
+Aviagen claimed genetic improvements in selected health and welfare traits including gait and leg defects since the 2010s.

 Phase-out attempts

 Due to welfare concerns, some producers and distributors have attempted to switch away from the Ross 308 to slower-growing birds with varying degrees of endurance.
 Danpo, which is one of the largest producers of chickens in Denmark, tried moving over to slower-growing birds starting in 2021.
 They reverted that decision in September 2023 after higher prices dissuaded consumers.
 In 2019, KFC made pledges to phase out the use of any fast-growing chickens by 2026 but has since dropped its pledge after making limited progress.
 In 2017, US chicken producer Bell & Evans announced plans to phase out fast-growing chickens in 2018 but have since reverted.
 Emmer & Co and Cooks Venture attempted to avoid the use of antibiotics and fast-growing chicken from the start and have since gone out of business after struggling to get more investors.

 A 2017 European Union commissioned study theorized most of the difficulties with switching away originate from consumer aversion to its higher prices and lack of awareness of issues with fast-growing breeds.
 Despite some legislators encouraging slow-growing birds, the rates of fast-growing bird usage remained high, with slow-growing birds making up less than 5% of most EU member states.
 Ross lines in particular made up 70% of EU broilers, with the Ross 308 being a substantial percentage of that.

+However, in January 2026, the Norwegian poultry sector announced that it would be phasing out the Ross 308 by the end of 2027.